jrr-microbio/MSC1_SSA_incubations_moisture/README.md

 ## Supplementary code for manuscript titled: Environmental matrix and hydrology are key determinants of microbial community composition and expression in a reduced complexity soil-analog

+The supplementary tables that area added here contain multiple sheets that are the direct inputs to the R markdown code "Ω_Supplemental_code_upload.Rmd".
+Within the Rmd there are specific isntances of which sheet from which table to use as input.
+The rest should be (for the most part) automated to generate all figures and statistics that were used in the manuscript.

 ## Author list:
 Josué Rodríguez-Ramos1*, Natalie Sadler1*, Elias K. Zegeye1, Yulia Farris1, Samuel Purvine2, Sneha Couvillion1, William C. Nelson1, Kirsten Hofmockel1